Objective Function | Description |

 We put them all together in the following table.
 Now we know how to get them, and it was easy!
 But as we’ll see later, there is a lot more to think about before we use these for model assessment.

-Getting metrics is easy enough, but how will we use them?
+So getting metrics is easy enough, but how will we use them?
 One of the key differences separating ML from traditional statistical modeling approaches is the assessment of performance on unseen or future data, a concept commonly referred to as generalization.
 The basic idea is that we want to build a model that will perform well on new data, and not just the data we used to train the model.
-This is because ultimately data is ever evolving, and we don’t want to be beholden to a particular set of data we just happened to have at a particular time and context.
+This is because ultimately data is ever evolving, and when we are concerned with making predictions, we don’t want to be beholden to a particular set of data that we just happened to have at a particular time and context.

 from sklearn.model_selection import train_test_split